top of page

 Renewable Energy

 I support investment in thorium reactors as part of the ‘green energy’ push.
 Thorium reactors are safer, more efficient, and environmentally friendly than contemporary nuclear power plants.
-Additionally, thorium reactors can produce cheaper energy compared to nuclear energy, thereby providing another cost-effective green alternative to contribute to a diverse energy portfolio.
-Federal subsidies for renewable energies have dramatically reduced the costs of wind and solar subsidizing a new generation of nuclear reactors (thorium) can bring about commercial success and cost decreases.
+Additionally, thorium reactors can produce cheaper energy than nuclear energy, providing another cost-effective green alternative to contribute to a diverse energy portfolio.
+Federal subsidies for renewable energies have dramatically reduced the costs of wind and solar.
+Subsidizing a new generation of nuclear reactors (thorium) can bring commercial success and decrease costs for everyone.
 The future of nuclear energy is an essential investment as currently, 55 nuclear reactors provide 19.7% of all U.S energy compared with 67,000 wind turbines that provide 8.4% of all U.S. energy.
 For skeptics, nuclear energy has been proven safe, with over 445 reactors operating safely worldwide (not including nuclear submarines) with 3 significant accidents in 60 years.
-Additionally, the generated waste materials are estimated to fill no more than a single football field.
+The generated waste materials are estimated to fill no more than a single football field.

 I support investing in solar.
-Roof-top solar that our “environmental advocate” Representative advocates for is beneficial.
-But mainly to those homeowners who can afford it and are willing to forgo trees shading their house.
-Roof-top solar advocacy does nothing for those that rent or live in high-density housing.
-In other words, roof-top solar benefits the richest in our community rather than the poorest.
+Roof-top solar panels, which our “environmental advocate” representative tots for, are beneficial.
+But mainly to those homeowners who can afford it.
+Roof-top solar advocacy does nothing for those renting or living in high-density housing.
+In other words, roof-top solar panels benefit the richest in our community rather than the poorest.

 Enviornment